Alice Adams (writer): Process

 Adams sometimes followed a pattern she called ABDCE in outlining a short story, which she described to her friend Anne Lamott.
 "The letters stand for Action, Background, Development, Climax, and Ending.
 You begin with action that is compelling enough to draw [the reader] in, make us want to know more.
 Background is where you ... see and know who these people are, how they've come to be together, what was going on before the opening of the story.
 Then you develop these people, so that we learn what they care most about.
 The plot – the drama, the actions, the tension – will grow out of that.
 You move them along until everything comes together in the climax, after which things are different for the main characters, different in some real way.
 And then there is the ending: what is our sense of who these people are now, what are they left with, what happened, and what did it mean?"

 Recognition

 She received numerous awards, including the O. Henry Special Award for Continuing Achievement, several Best American Short Stories Awards, Guggenheim and NEA fellowships, and a literature award from the American Academy and Institute of Arts and Letters.
 Her stories have frequently been anthologized, including in 22 O. Henry Awards collections.
+The short story "Barcelona" was included in The Norton Anthology of Contemporary Fiction (1998), edited by R. V. Cassill and Joyce Carol Oates.

 Personal life

 During the early 1950s, a psychiatrist advised Adams to stay married but stop writing.
 Soon after, her marriage to Mark Linenthal broke up.
 She then spent several years as a single mother working as a medical secretary.
-Her domestic partner from 1966-1987 was interior designer Robert McNie.
+Her domestic partner from 1966 to 1987 was interior designer Robert McNie.
 She enjoyed close friendships with authors Mary Gaitskill, Anne Lamott, Max Steele, Ella Leffland, Diane Johnson, Alison Lurie, and Carolyn See, and editors Frances Kiernan, William Abrahams, and Victoria Wilson.
 She spent the majority of her adult life in San Francisco.